d-asensio/cabify-shopping-cart/README.md

 const capQuantity = getProductQuantity(state, 'CAP')
 ```

-Since `reselect` memoizes based on the parameters of the selector, the second parameter that is the `productId` invalidates the cache in each call, resulting in redundant operations.
-In cases like this, I used a `re-reselect` cached selector, that will memoize the result based on a key, an this key in this case is the `productId`:
+Since `reselect` memoizes based on the parameters of the selector, the second parameter `productId` invalidates the cache in each call, resulting in redundant operations.
+In cases like this, I used a `re-reselect` cached selector, that will memoize the result based on a key, which in this case is the `productId`:

 ```js
 const getProductQuantity = createCachedSelector(